dylannalex/dylannalex.github.io/_posts/2023-07-06-triangle_problem.md

 ![png](/assets/img/posts/2023-07-06-triangle_problem/background.jpg)

 Discover a simple yet engaging trigonometry problem that involves an isosceles triangle within a square.
-Your goal is to determine the length of the triangle's hypotenuse given the angle of the isosceles triangle and the side length of the square.
+Your goal is to determine the length of the triangle's base given the angle of the isosceles triangle and the side length of the square.
 Sharpen your problem-solving skills and enjoy exploring the relationship between angles and side lengths in this intriguing challenge.
 Have fun uncovering the solution!

 ## Statement